 Employers hoping to expand into Singapore should know that the compliance requirements are relatively straightforward, says Inside Counsel.
 Working relationships for most positions are governed by employment contracts which must be provided to workers no more than fourteen days after starting work.
 Additionally, about one-fourth of the workforce is unionized.

-Employees covered under the Employment Act are paid for eleven standard public holidays, and anyone that works during a scheduled holiday must receive 200% of their regular daily wage.
+Annual Leave: Employees covered under the Employment Act are paid for eleven standard public holidays, and anyone that works during a scheduled holiday must receive 200% of their regular daily wage.
 With regard to paid leave, workers must receive seven days of paid leave after their first year of service.
 The number of days increases with each year of subsequent service and caps at fourteen days of maximum paid leave.

-Filipino workers are eligible for what is referred to as service incentive leave; however, this is typically offered in the form of vacation leave.
+Annual Leave: Filipino workers are eligible for what is referred to as service incentive leave; however, this is typically offered in the form of vacation leave.
 Employees who have worked at least one year are entitled to this benefit of five paid days.
 If the leave is not exhausted by the end of the year, the balance of the leave should be paid out by the employer.